hyper63/hyper/design.md

 GET /micro/services/hooks/:name
 ```

-> One note, the `micro` prefix in the url is a `tenant`, since the micro version of hubble is
+> One note, the `micro` prefix in the url is a `tenant`, since the micro version of atlas is
-single tenant it is defaulted to `micro`, but in future planned products, like `hubble-cloud` the schema will be identical, but the `micro` would be replaced by the tenant name.
+single tenant it is defaulted to `micro`, but in future planned products, like `atlas-cloud` the schema will be identical, but the `micro` would be replaced by the tenant name.